 At second Vespers the antiphons Juravit Dominus etc are sung with psalms 109, 112, 115, 125 & 138.
-The antiphon on the Magnificat is Quia vidisti me, Thoma etc and the Advent feria is commemorated with the Great 'O' Antiphon O Rex Gentium and collect of the preceding Sunday.
+The antiphon on the Magnificat is Quia vidisti me, Thoma etc and the Advent feria is commemorated with the Great 'O' Antiphon O Oriens proper to the twenty-first day of December and the collect of the preceding Sunday.
 At Compline the Dominical psalms are sung and the preces are omitted.

 Art: Wikipedia: a Russian Icon of St. Thomas, 18th century.